jckantor/ESTM60203/Syllabus.md

 ##### Simulation #####

-1. HBSP. "[Supply Chain Management Simulation: Root Beer Game V2](https://cb.hbsp.harvard.edu/cbmp/product/6619-HTM-ENG?R=6619-HTM-ENG)," Online Simulation Exercise, HBS Product Number 6619-HTM-ENG, published Jul 5, 2012.
+1. Harvard Business School Press. "[Supply Chain Management Simulation: Root Beer Game V2](https://cb.hbsp.harvard.edu/cbmp/product/6619-HTM-ENG?R=6619-HTM-ENG)," Online Simulation Exercise, HBS Product Number 6619-HTM-ENG, published Jul 5, 2012.

-### 5. Tools for Managing Uncertainty and Risk (4 sessions) ###
+### 5. Techniques for Managing Uncertainty and Risk (4 sessions) ###

 The final unit of the course focuses on making operational decisions in the face of financial uncertainties.
 The topics address issues of information, the critical distinction between 'here-and-now' decisions versus 'wait-and-see' decisions, measuring financial risk, and balancing risk and return when making operational decisions.
 Basic concepts of probability, expected value, and economic utility will be used to demonstrate the profound difference between optimzing for average wealth versus growth.
 The concepts will be applied to analyzing the 'real options' present in many business situations.